niashagrant/mern-store/README.md

 In this application instead of using classes we decided to use Hooks.

-The two main hooks we used were;
+The two main hooks we used were:

 + useState
 - useEffect